The "moral" or "lesson" of each tale is left to the reader to decide.

 Once a mink tried on a sable coat.

 Once the Minotaur decided to take its labyrinth with it wherever it went.

-Once a molehill came to fear it might not reach its full potential.
+Once a molehill came to worry it might not reach its full potential.

-Once Narcissus decided to step back from his pond.
+Once Narcissus decided to step back from his spring.